 - the presence of insulin-like growth factor-1, which is associated with cell proliferation;

-- content of fat and saturated fatty acids;
+- the content of fat and saturated fatty acids;

 - branched-chain fatty acids metabolites, which may be carcinogenic;